Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

 Next, we briefly examine the effect of combining multiple redshifts when training our neural networks\footnote{We note that e.g.\ \citet{Nicola2022} and \citet{Uhlemann2020} have also included a few redshifts at a time in their analyses.}.
 With real galaxy observations, it would be difficult to make identical galaxy selections at multiple redshifts, especially those as observationally different as $z=0$ vs. $z=1$.
 Therefore, we create single-redshift samples at $z=\{0.0, 0.1, 0.5, 1.0\}$ to examine the constraints at single redshifts for a few types of selections.

-At each redshift, we down-sample to our selected number density, meaning each redshift measures the clustering of a different randomly selected sample of objects.
+At each redshift, we randomly down-sample to our selected number density, meaning each redshift measures the clustering of a different randomly selected sample of objects.
 We also include more radii in the CiC distribution, as using one redshift at a time allows for more spatial scales to be included (see Table \ref{table:CiCRadii} for full details; in essence, we sample more distance scales for more $n$ count-in-cells measurements).
 We use the same VPF and 2ptCF as in previous sections.

-Table \ref{table:SingleRedshift_rMSE} and summary Figure \ref{fig:Summ_Redshift} present the calculated rMSE errors across the test set for all selections probed.
+Summary Figure \ref{fig:Summ_Redshift} presents the calculated rMSE errors across the test set for all selections probed; the detailed results are tabulated in Appendix \ref{app:Zs_Clust_Focus} Table \ref{table:SingleRedshift_rMSE}.
 We discuss the SC-SAM parameter constraints when data from a single redshift at a time is used in \textsection \ref{subsubsec:AstroConstr_Redshift}.
-We place the detailed neural network prediction figures for this experiment in Appendix \ref{app:Redshift_figs}, as they are quite similar to figures already shown.
-Figures \ref{fig:DMonlyBestOm_redshift} and \ref{fig:DMonlyBests8_redshift} focus on each redshift's (expanded) `all' clustering for dark matter halos with halo mass greater than $2\times 10^{11}$ M$_{\odot}$ and down-sampled to 0.005 $h^{3}$ cMpc$^{-3}$; and Appendix \ref{app:Redshift_figs} Figure \ref{fig:Mstar_redshift} focuses on each redshift's (expanded) `all' clustering for galaxies with stellar mass greater than $2\times 10^{10}$ M$_{\odot}$ and down-sampled to 0.001 $h^{3}$ cMpc$^{-3}$.
+Additionally, Appendix \ref{app:Zs_Clust_Focus} Figures \ref{fig:DMonlyBestOm_redshift} and \ref{fig:DMonlyBests8_redshift} focus on results from experiments using halo mass and stellar mass selections at a high and low density, respectively.

 As expected, combining the information from multiple redshifts improves the constraints.
-Networks trained on clustering from a single redshift find slightly worse constraints, with fractional errors increasing by at least 5$\%$ on $\Omega_{\text{M}}$ and 1-5$\%$ on $\sigma_8$.
+Networks trained on clustering from a single redshift find slightly worse constraints, with fractional errors increasing by at least 5\% on $\Omega_{\text{M}}$ and 1-5\% on $\sigma_8$.
 We note that one or two extreme outlier test simulations are more common in the neural networks trained on single redshifts (see the visible red star outliers in several of the SC-SAM parameters in Figures \ref{fig:z0p1_mstar} and \ref{fig:z0p5_mstar}).
 Constraints on $\Omega_{\text{M}}$ and $\sigma_8$ worsen by at least a few percent within the two types of mass selection we probe for individual redshifts.
 The individual redshifts have comparable rMSE errors across all parameters.
 There may be a degradation in $\Omega_{\text{M}}$ constraints with decreasing redshift, but the pattern is not conclusive.